HartmannLab/UELer/README.md

 - Added a readiness check that temporarily falls back to the Python insertion path until the browser bridge reports a live caret snapshot, keeping helper buttons responsive immediately after load.
 - Replaced the inline `<script>` injection with `IPython.display.Javascript` so the caret bridge runs under JupyterLab’s sanitized output policy and keeps reporting selection updates reliably.
 - Simplified the caret bridge to mirror the standalone ipywidgets DOM-binding demo: it now resolves the widget input via stable selectors, runs the helper JavaScript through a shared `ipywidgets.Output` in the same frame, performs the splice entirely in the browser, and then syncs the new value/caret back to Python across Notebook, Voila, and JupyterLab 4 hosts.
+- Constrained the ROI browser output panel to a 400px viewport with internal scrolling so the sidebar stays compact while the tile gallery grows (reply 7 to [#44](https://github.com/HartmannLab/UELer/issues/44)).
+- The Matplotlib gallery now fixes its three-column grid, pads empty slots, and clamps figure width to 98% of the plugin pane so thumbnails stay fully visible without horizontal clipping.

 **Cell gallery tile padding**
 - Gallery slots now expand to the widest rendered tile and center narrower crops so selecting multiple cells never triggers NumPy broadcasting errors when their cutouts differ slightly in width.